jcalz23/logo_detection_w281/README.md

 </center>

 Looking across logo classes and models, there are some classes that each model does well on, and some with which each model struggles.
-Each model has a strong F1 score for UPS, DHL and Starbucks classes; UPS and DHL are both simple and distinct logos, while Starbucks is highly distinct and likely easier for models to differentiate.
-Adidas and Coca Cola have F1-scores mostly below or near 0.8 for each model; this could be due to the fact that these two brands have greater diversity in the appearance of logos across a set of different products.
+Each model has a strong F1 score for Starbucks, UPS and Fedex classes; UPS and Fedex are both text based logos with distinct edges, while Starbucks is highly distinct and likely easier for models to differentiate.
+Adidas and Coca Cola have F1-scores mostly below or near 0.8 for each model; this could be due to the fact that these two brands have greater diversity in the appearance of logos across different images and have larger homogeneous area.

 Comparing YOLO to the Mixed GFE & Sift model, YOLO performs markedly better for Apple and BMW, and markedly worse for Coca Cola, Heineken and Pepsi.
 One explanation could be that the former classes are often found on flat surfaces, and the latter are all drinks which are typically found on curved surfaces.
 Additionally, research has shown that YOLO models perform well on smaller objects and in low contrast environments, which apply closely to Apple and BMW [8].